Bormioli Pharma materials

-The Bormioli Rocco offering includes a range of pharmaceutical containers with characteristics that fully meet the delicate brief of preserving medicines.
+The Bormioli Pharma offering includes a range of pharmaceutical containers with characteristics that fully meet the delicate brief of preserving medicines.

 Production is based on the use of several types of materials having different physical-organoleptic characteristics; the choice of materials is carried out by following the criterion of best achievable results in relation to the customer’s particular needs.

 The main characteristic of the glass is its chemical stability, which differs depending on the product that the glass comes into contact with according to its use.
 In this respect the different types of glass are manufactured in full compliance with standards imposed by the European Pharmacopoeia (EP) and United States Pharmacopeia (USP).

 Bormioli type I is a borosilicate glass, characterized by high hydrolytic stability.
 This type of glass is ideal for holding all types of injectable products with an acidic, neutral or mildly alkaline pH.These containers may be sterilised before and after filling and offer better mechanical resistance to large differences in temperature compared to type II and III glass.

 - Type II glass – USP and FE